 To help you choose, the Carpet and Rug Institute certifies vacuums through a Seal of Approval.
 This system can guide you to find the best vacuum based on performance capabilities for removing soil as well as containing dust.
 It also takes into consideration the appearance of the surface of your carpets after vacuuming.

 Beater bar brushes are incompatible with certain types of carpets, such as Berber or natural wool.
-So, consider a vacuum cleaner with a height-adjust vacuum head.
-This feature will allow you to raise the brush high to avoid tangling long fibers.
+Instead, consider a vacuum cleaner with a height-adjust vacuum head.
+This feature raises the brush high to avoid tangling long fibers.

 You should also consider attachments that are designed specifically to clean carpeted areas.